 - Make a Pizza party, and take homemade pizza and garlic bread to your trampoline dining table!

-Host a simple but delicious “Chocolate Fondue Party”.
+No.2: Host a simple but delicious “Chocolate Fondue Party”.

 Chocolate is a much loved treat in this household, and hosting a chocolate fondue party on the trampoline was a winner of an idea!